aditi3006/Git-Demo/README.md

 # Git-Demo
-This is Git and GitHub Demo class
+This is Git and GitHub Demo class.